CodeWithCJ/SparkyH1BDropBoxAlert/README.md

 Frustration + ChatGpt + Python + free time + innovation = My tool to alert me --> Booked my slots in Jun on 10-Apr after running this script 24x7 for two weeks.
 Chat with ChatGPT if you are stuck anywhere or message me if you need any help with confiugration.
 ```

+Read the instructions below and as well as FAQ & Detailed pages under WIKI section.

 ## Prerequisites
 Before you can run this script, you will need:
 - Python 3.x